catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

 .. image:: assets/access_methods.png

-To obtain resources on Catalyst Cloud, you provision services.
-Catalyst Cloud services are pieces of hardware and software that we have in one of our data centres.
+To obtain resources on Sky TV, you provision services.
+Sky TV services are pieces of hardware and software that we have in one of our data centres.
 We make these easy and convenient to use through a variety of tools including our Dashboard web application, the command